rswahn-sw/project-siem/README.md

 ### Nginx Role
 Installs Nginx on the webserver node and brings a sample website online.

+### Firewall Role
+Configures firewall on all nodes.

 ## 5. Requirements and prerequisites
 Software that must be installed on the Windows host: